Modeling isotropic polyconvex hyperelasticity by neural networks -- sufficient and necessary criteria for compressible and incompressible materials: Physical and mathematical constraints for hyperelastic modeling

 For the existence of a minimizer of the energy functional $I$ in the incompressible case, one is interested in $\Psi^{\textnormal{inc}}_\infty$ to be polyconvex.
-This motivates the following definition: A function $\Psi^{\textnormal{inc}}$ defined on the subset $\{\bsym F \in \R^{3 \times }\mid\det(\bsym F) =1\}$ is called polyconvex if the corresponding function $\Psi^{\textnormal{inc}}_\infty$ given by Eq.~\eqref{eq:FullextensionInfty} is polyconvex.
+This motivates the following definition:

 This extension resembles the infinite stiffness of incompressible materials against volumetric deformations.
-While the extension is not of much practical relevance, it is an important prerequisite to prove the necessity of the polyconvexity criterion based on signed singular values in Section \ref{sec_ssv_incompressible}.
+The practical relevance of this extension is two-fold.
+First, it allows to apply polyconvexity criteria to the incompressible case with minor modifications of the criteria themselves.
+Second, it is an important prerequisite to prove the necessity of the polyconvexity criterion based on signed singular values in Section \ref{sec_ssv_incompressible}.

 Note that $\Psi^{\textnormal{inc}}$ is polyconvex if and only if there exists a convex and lower semicontinuous function $\widehat{\Psi}\colon \R^{3 \times 3} \times \R^{3 \times 3} \to \R_\infty$ such that